awesomemotive/WP-Mail-SMTP/readme.txt

 1. Screenshot of the Options > Email panel.

 == Changelog ==

+= 0.8.5 =
+* Bugfix, the settings link on the Plugin page was broken by 0.8.4.

 = 0.8.4 =
 * Minor bugfix, remove use of esc_html() to improve backwards compatibility.